carpentries-incubator/SDC-BIDS-dMRI/episodes/deterministic_tractography.md

 tractogram state using `StatefulTractogram` and `save_tractogram` to save the file.
 Note that we will have to specify the space to save the tractogram in.

-We can then generate the streamlines 3D scene using the `fury` python package, and visualize the scene's contents with `matplotlib`.

 ~~~
 from dipy.io.stateful_tractogram import Space, StatefulTractogram
 from dipy.io.streamline import save_tractogram